rustushki/JavaImp.vim/README.md

 After you have done so, you can open a .java file and use ^P and ^N to autocomplete your Java class names.

-Importing your JDK Classes
+Statically Indexing Classes via 'jmplst'
 --------------------------
-JavaImp also support a file type called "jmplst".
-A jmplst file essentially contains the output of a "jar tf" command.
-It is mainly used in the case where you want to import some external classes in JavaImp but you do not have the source directory nor the jar file.
-For example, you can import the JDK classes, which can be located in $JAVA_HOME/src.jar (different in different distributions) with your JDK distribution, by using the jmplst file:
+JavaImp also supports a file type called `jmplst` which contains the output of the `jar tf` command.
+These jmplst files are used when it is necessary to import external classes but their source directory nor their jar file are available.

-To expose the standard JDK classes to JavaImp:
+For example, the JDK classes can be imported statically as follows:

-1. Generate your jmplst file.
+1. Generate `jmplst` file

-        # If you have "sed":
-        $ jar tf $JAVA_HOME/src.jar | sed -e 's#^src/##' > jdk.jmplst
+        $ jar tf $JAVA_HOME/src.zip | sed -e 's#^src/##' > jdk.jmplst

-        # If you do not have "sed":
-        $ jar tf $JAVA_HOME/src.jar > jdk.jmplst
-        $ vim jdk.jmplst

-        # Execute the following vim commands:
-        1G0<C-v>G3ld:w

-    This will select vertically the all the "src/" prefixes and delete them, then save the file.
-Essentially, we want to get rid of the src directory otherwise it'll screw up the import statements.

-2. Put the jdk.jmplst in a directory that you've added in your g:JavaImpPaths.
+2. Put jdk.jmplst in a directory referenced by `g:JavaImpPaths`
-For example, I put my jdk.jmplst in $HOME/vim/JavaImp/jmplst directory, and add
-$HOME/vim/JavaImp/jmplst to g:JavaImpPaths.

-3. Open vim with the JavaImp.vim loaded and Do a :JIG.
-You should see that JavaImp will pick up many more classes.
+3. Run `:JIG` in vim and observe that the JDK classes are imported

-4. Try to do a :JI on a "Vector" class, for example, to see whether you can add the import statement from the JDK.
+4. To Test: Run `:JI` on a `Vector` class, for example, and observe the addition of an import statement

-Enjoy!

 History
 -------